 In order to prevent data losses, we strongly recommend mapping only the required columns and the columns you would like to update.
 Use the Skip option for all other columns.
 For example, when your aim is to update the states of entities, please map only State column and skip mapping for Name, Description, and other columns if the CSV file you import contains them.

 Markup of the text in Descriptions of entities is imported to Targetprocess in HTML format.
 It means, <br> (<br />) tag is used for line breaks, and other HTML tags are used for bold, italic, colored font, and advanced elements such as lists and tables.
 Plain text line breaks are ignored during import.

-In order to prevent data losses during updates, we strongly recommend to using the Skip option for the Description column in column mapping settings.
-Otherwise if the source CSV file has descriptions in plain text format then the rich-text formatted descriptions of your entities will be rewritten with plain text ones.
+In order to prevent data losses during updates, we strongly recommend using the Skip option for the Description column in column mapping settings.
+Otherwise, if the source CSV file has descriptions in plain text format then the rich-text formatted descriptions of your entities will be rewritten with plain text ones.

 Convert Entities using Export & Import Actions

 Additionally, you can perform entity type conversions.
-Say, to convert User Stories to Features, Epics to Releases, and vice versa, you would export list of origin entities from your system to a CSV file.
-Adjust the columns in the file, for instance, change values in "Entity Type" column properly.
+Say, to convert User Stories to Features, Epics to Releases, and vice versa, you would export a list of origin entities from your system to a CSV file.
+Adjust the columns in the file, for instance, change values in the "Entity Type" column properly.
 And then import the file back so that new entities of the target type are created from the same CSV file.
 Reassign related entities manually from old items to new ones and then delete old items from your system.
 Keep in mind however that not all fields available on the original entity type will necessarily be available for the new entity type.

 Get a live